rajannpatel/ubuntupbx/README.md

     # END OF SETTING VARIABLES
     ```

-9. The following command launches a free tier e2-micro virtual machine named "pbx".
+9. The following command launches a free tier e2-micro VM named "pbx".
 Replace `e2-micro` in this command with another instance type if the free tier isn't desired:

     ```bash
     gcloud compute instances create pbx \